 Because of these, here are the reasons why having a page file is important:

 - If your computer exhausted all physical RAM and you don’t have a page file, your application will crash or hang because Windows is unable to allocate more memory.

 - Without a page file or insufficient size of a page file, Windows can’t do a proper memory dump.
 Without a memory dump, you will not be able to do in-depth troubleshoot to get the bottom of the problems that cause your computer crash.

-Sizing the paging file
+Sizing the page file

-If you are in the IT field long enough you have probably already heard of this rule of thumb “page file size = RAM * 1.5 or RAM * 2“.
+If you are in the IT field long enough, you have probably already heard of this rule of thumb “page file size = RAM * 1.5 or RAM * 2“.
 Well, it’s no longer applied to the modern systems anymore, because:

-- it’s an old 32-bit of world rule that makes no sense in a 64-bit world.
+- It’s an old 32-bit of world rule that makes no sense in a 64-bit world.